biagolini/PythonVideoFromImageAudio/README.md

 ## License and Disclaimer

 This project is open-source under the MIT License.
-You are free to use and modify it at your discretion.
-The author is not responsible for how this code is used.
+Use and modify it freely.
+The author assumes no responsibility for misuse or output content.

 ---